 Museums & Maria Theresa

 Turn right onto the Ring’s pedestrian paths.
-These sometimes merge with cycle routes so keep an eye out for two-wheeled traffic.
+These sometimes cross or join cycle routes so keep an eye out for two-wheeled traffic.

 Which side of the Ring you walk along depends on how close you want to get to different attractions, and you may find yourself swapping sides as required.
 But start off by crossing the road to reach our first Ring stop.

-Maria-Theresien-Platz is a landscaped square immediately opposite the Burgtor with two large museums either side and a giant monument in the centre.
+Maria-Theresien-Platz is a landscaped square immediately opposite the Burgtor with two large museums facing each other and a giant monument in the centre.

-The museum on your left as you face the square from the road is the 1891 Kunsthistorisches Museum (KHM) building, full of art treasures from the past.
-The interior decoration is an artwork in its own right.
+The museum on your left as you look at the square from the road is the 1891 Kunsthistorisches Museum (KHM) building, full of art treasures from the past.
+The interior decoration is an artwork in its own right (some of it done by Gustav Klimt).

 The museum on your right is the 1889 Naturhistorisches Museum (NHM) building: Vienna’s Natural History Museum and equally magnificent inside as its twin opposite.
 A top location for entertaining kids.